 I've written on almost any subject: film, food, drink, travel, physical and mental health, sport, music, television, culture and society, 'lifestyle' and politics.
 I have literally hundreds of celebrity and non-celebrity interviews under my belt, from Pacino and De Niro, to Jolie and Gervais, via Elton and McCartney.

-I spent 11 years at ShortList and have also written for titles diverse as the Guardian, Observer Magazine, Empire, Vera, The Independent, Telegraph, YOU magazine, Daily Mail, Penguin, Jaguar, The Jackal, Marie Claire, Stylist, Guardian Labs, easyJet Traveller, Fashionbeans, Flash Pack and Changeboard.
-I've received a record four PPA Writer of the Year nominations.
+I spent 11 years at ShortList and have also written for titles diverse as the Guardian, Observer Magazine, Empire, Vera, The Independent, Telegraph, Google, Guinness, LG, YOU, Daily Mail, Penguin, Jaguar, The Jackal, Marie Claire, Stylist, Guardian Labs, easyJet Traveller, Fashionbeans, Flash Pack and Changeboard.
+I've received a record four PPA Writer of the Year nominations and won two Games Media Awards.

 When a Star Wars fan began uploading his fan theories to YouTube, he imagined it as a simple hobby.
 Two million subscribers later, Star Wars Theory almost killed its creator Most people who express their opinions online are, in effect, breaking wind in the middle of a hurricane.